Never think about product descriptions. Automate product description creation with ChatGPT and Medusa

 You can likewise leverage plugins created by the community as well, for instance, the Medusa extender facilitating multi-vendor support.

-Medusa also supports a range of third-party integrations out of the box, including CMS (Contentful & Strapi), payment (e.g. Stripe, Paypal), marketing (e.g. SendGrid and S3), and Search (Algolia & Meilisearch), Analytics (e.g. Segment), and many more.
+Medusa also supports a range of third-party integrations out of the box, including CMS (Contentful & Strapi), payment (e.g. Stripe, Paypal), marketing (e.g. SendGrid and S3), search (Algolia & Meilisearch), analytics (e.g. Segment), and many more.

 Both Medusa and Shopify have their perks and make a good choice for different use cases.

 When to choose Shopify: